tgdpez/Auth-Login-Template/README.md

 npm run dev
 ```

-Or if you wanted to run front and back end on separate terminals:
+Or if you wanted to run front and back end on separate terminal (for debugging):

 ```
 npm run client